-Below, find short descriptions about the level of access to places of interest in Jakarta.
+Below, find short descriptions about accessibility in Jakarta.

-On our tours, our team is ready to assist you in any way to overcome possible barriers.
+On our tours, our team is ready to assist you in any way to overcome barriers.

 Access at FATAHILLA SQUARE

 It is possible to park / drop passengers right at the square.
 Access is easy, no steps and stairs.
 On weekends and holidays it can be crowded.